rcl-coding/learn-csharp/verifiable-credentials/github-classroom.md

 ---
 title: GitHub Classroom
-has_children: true
+parent: Verifiable Credentials
-nav_order: 10
+nav_order: 4
-permalink: /learn-csharp/github-classroom
 description: Learn how to use Github classroom to complete coding assignments
 ---